Cook, Learn, and Share to Fight Hunger.

 Brief History

 Sweet potatoes have a long and fascinating history, originating in Central and South America.
 They were introduced to other parts of the world through exploration and trade, becoming a staple food in many cultures.
-Sweet potatoes were brought to Europe by Christopher Columbus, and they quickly spread throughout Asia and Africa, where they adapted to different climates and culinary traditions.
+They were brought to Europe by Christopher Columbus, and they quickly spread throughout Asia and Africa, where they adapted to different climates and culinary traditions.

 Nutritional Information